 Contact us for starting bid/buy it now price | Board Location: California*Worldwide Shipping Available*

-Beautiful 1960’s 7’4 G&S single fin transitional shape ‘MAGIC’ model.
-This board has been partially restored, (color work added only, original glass job, original logo, and original fin).
-All restoration work done by our restoration expert with 30 years of experience.
+Gordon & Smith (G&S) 7’4 single fin ‘MAGIC’ model shaped in 1968-69.
+This board was made during the transition era of surfboard history, when boards were starting to become shorter in length.
+This beautiful board has been partially restored (color work added only, original glass job, original logo, and original fin).
+All restoration work done by our restoration expert with 40 years of experience.

 If you have any questions or need a shipping quote please leave a comment below and/or visit our Contact Page

 Larry Gordon: Low key, persevering surfboard and surf-accessories manufacturer from San Diego’s Pacific Beach, California.
 Gordon was born (1939) near Chicago, Illinois, and developed asthma, which forced his family to move to Southern California when Gordon was three.
 He began bodysurfing and mat surfing at age 13, and learned to surf while in high school.

 In the summer of 1959, while attending San Diego State College as a chemistry major, Gordon and another local surfer named Floyd Smith began building boards in Smith’s garage—their resin and fiberglas supplier was Gordon Plastics, a San Diego business cofounded by Larry’s father.
 Within two years, Gordon & Smith Surfboards (better known as G&S) became the board of choice in San Diego.

 Smith had taken a silk-screening class in high school, and in 1961, as a promo effort, he invited young surfers to bring in white T-shirts, upon which he screened the G&S logo, free of charge.
 Smith has been credited as inventing the surfer T-shirt, although Velzy-Jacobs Surfboards may have beat him to the punch.